State Taxation of HSAs

 New Hampshire and Tennessee tax interest and dividends only when a certain dollar amount is reached from these income sources.
 In Tennessee, residents must only file income tax returns if they collect dividend and interest income totaling more than $1,250 for the year, or $2,500 if they're married and filing a joint return.
 New Hampshire only requires that residents file a tax return when they have interest and dividend income in excess of $2,400, or $4,800 if they're married and filing jointly.

-On the map you can also see the states that have no income tax and therefore do not provide a tangible STATE tax deduction for HSA contributions.
-These include: Alaska, Florida, New Hampshire, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming.
+While we are on the subject of HSA taxation at the state level, it's worth mentioning that states with no income tax fail to provide a tangible STATE tax deduction for HSA contributions.
+Thus, residents in the following states receive no state tax deduction for contributing to an HSA: Alaska, Florida, New Hampshire, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming.

 Often times your state’s tax laws regarding HSAs will be explicit in the form you file when you file your state taxes.
 We strongly recommend consulting your tax advisor on whether interest or investment gains/losses have special provisions in your state.